boss-loot/boss-loot-token-manager/README.md

 ## How to
 [How to Create Resource Packs](https://github.com/boss-loot/boss-loot-token-manager/wiki/Creating-Resource-Packs-for-Boss-Loot-Token-Manager)

+## Premium Packs
+With the [Patreon Legendary Looters Tier](https://www.patreon.com/cw/BossLoot) you gain access to our full collection of animated tokens, magic items, and adventures.
+You can also find more Boss Loot animated tokens on the [Foundry VTT Marketplace](https://www.foundryvtt.store/creators/boss-loot).

 ## Support
 If you enjoy using this module, consider joining our [Patreon](https://www.patreon.com/BossLoot) for exclusive content.
 Additional support, questions, and bug reports can be made on our [Discord](https://discord.gg/Cg8WEDbCua) server.